Volley Week logo

 Table analysis

-The top four teams have home-court advantage in the quarterfinal series.
+1. The first four teams have home advantage in the quarter-final series.

-The third-placed team will face Lube Civitanova – last season's finalist.
+2. The third-placed team will meet Lube Civitanova – last season's finalist.

-Fifth place means losing home-court advantage and a more unfavorable position in the playoffs.
+Fifth place means losing home advantage and a more unfavorable position in the eliminations.

 The battle for 3rd-4th-5th place